Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive Compatible, Strictly Dominant Cryptocurrencies: Incentive Compatible and Strictly Dominant Cryptocurrencies

-\end{defn} We now demonstrate that mining \textit{UDCE crypto-cryptocurrencies} \ref{def:(Uniformly-distributed-fee-uncon} is a strictly dominant strategy with regard to \textit{PLFC cryptocurrencies \ref{def:(Power-law-fee-concentrated-cryp}} in the \textit{Game of Rational Mining of Cryptocurrencies} \ref{def:(Game-of-Rational} by showing that every miner's expected profitability is higher in UDCE cryptocurrencies. \begin{thm} UDCE cryptocurrencies yield a strictly higher miner's expected profitability compared to PLFC cryptocurrencies in the Game of Rational Mining of Cryptocurrencies.\end{thm} \begin{proof} Let $N$ be the number of miners and $R$ the average daily minted reward per day: UDCE cryptocurrencies award an average of $\nicefrac{N}{R}$ units of cryptocurrency to every participant miner.
+We now demonstrate that mining \textit{UDCE crypto-cryptocurrencies} \ref{def:(Uniformly-distributed-fee-uncon} is a strictly dominant strategy with regard to \textit{PLFC cryptocurrencies \ref{def:(Power-law-fee-concentrated-cryp}} in the \textit{Game of Rational Mining of Cryptocurrencies} \ref{def:(Game-of-Rational} by showing that every miner's expected profitability is higher in UDCE cryptocurrencies. \begin{thm} UDCE cryptocurrencies yield a strictly higher miner's expected profitability compared to PLFC cryptocurrencies in the Game of Rational Mining of Cryptocurrencies. \end{thm}

+\begin{proof} Let $N$ be the number of miners and $R$ the average daily minted reward per day: UDCE cryptocurrencies award an average of $\nicefrac{N}{R}$ units of cryptocurrency to every participant miner.
 For every miner on the long tail of the power distribution, the amount earned with UDCE cryptocurrencies is obviously higher than with PLFC cryptocurrencies.
-For the few miners that dominate PLFC cryptocurrencies, their profitability is lower because they have to account for the energy\cite{natureEnergyCarbonCosts,bitcoinCarbonFootprint} and equipment costs in the case of PoW cryptocurrencies or the opportunity cost of staking capital in volatile PoS cryptocurrencies\cite{stakedPoS}, meanwhile in UDCE cryptocurrencies their cost of mining is so negligible compared to PLFC cryptocurrencies that the balance of profitability is always tipped in their favour.\end{proof} \begin{defn} The process to solve games called \textit{Iterated Deletion of Strictly Dominated Strategies (IDSDS)} is defined by the next steps: \begin{enumerate} \item For each player, eliminate all strictly dominated strategies. \item If any strategy was deleted during Step 1, repeat Step 1.
-Otherwise, stop. \end{enumerate} \end{defn} If the process eliminates all but one unique strategy profile $s^{*}$, we say it is the \textit{outcome of iterated deletion of strictly dominated strategies} or a \textit{dominant strategy equilibrium}. \begin{defn} A strategy profile $s^{*}=\left(s_{1}^{*},s_{2}^{*},\ldots,s_{n}^{*}\right)$ is a \textit{Pure-Strategy Nash Equilibrium} (PSNE) if, for every player $i$ and any other strategy $s_{i}^{'}$ that player $i$ could choose,
+For the few miners that dominate PLFC cryptocurrencies, their profitability is lower because they have to account for the energy\cite{natureEnergyCarbonCosts,bitcoinCarbonFootprint} and equipment costs in the case of PoW cryptocurrencies or the opportunity cost of staking capital in volatile PoS cryptocurrencies\cite{stakedPoS}, meanwhile in UDCE cryptocurrencies their cost of mining is so negligible compared to PLFC cryptocurrencies that the balance of profitability is always tipped in their favour. \end{proof} \begin{defn} The process to solve games called \textit{Iterated Deletion of Strictly Dominated Strategies (IDSDS)} is defined by the next steps: